No products in the cart.

 (Audio packages are available approximately two to three weeks after the seminar is held.)

-FL General: This program is pending approval for general CLE in Florida.
+FL General: This program is approved for 8.0 general CLE in Florida through November 30, 2021.

-FL Board Certified: This program is pending approval for Board Certified CLE in Florida.
+FL Board Certified: This program is also approved for 8.0 Board Certified Credits in each of the following areas of law (through November 30, 2021):

 CA General: This program is approved for 7.5 units of general CLE in California.